 Our fourth Center of Progress is Nan Madol, a city that showcases the far reach of the first seafarers.
 Micronesia, where Nan Madol was eventually built, started to be settled by the ancient Austronesians over four thousand years ago.
 It was these people who are thought to be the first humans to invent sea vessels.

 Their invention allowed them to explore and populate much of the Indo-Pacific region during the so-called Austronesian Expansion.
-The Expansion peaked between 3000 and 1000 BCE—although the Austronesians did not reach some islands in Polynesia until after the year 1000 CE and may not have settled New Zealand until around 1300 CE.
+The Expansion peaked between 3000 and 1000 BC—although the Austronesians did not reach some islands in Polynesia until after the year 1000 AD and may not have settled New Zealand until around 1300 AD.

-The stone city of Nan Madol, constructed around 1100 CE (with parts perhaps dating to as early as the year 500 CE), toward the end of the Austronesian age of discovery, stands as a testament to the first seafarers’ ingenuity and the wide reach of their exploration.
+The stone city of Nan Madol, constructed around 1100 AD (with parts perhaps dating to as early as the year 500 AD), toward the end of the Austronesian age of discovery, stands as a testament to the first seafarers’ ingenuity and the wide reach of their exploration.

 Before the advent of seafaring vessels, people could not travel beyond coastlines.
 As such, many hospitable lands remained uninhabited by human beings because no one could reach them.
 Various cultures independently created dugout canoes to travel along rivers, but the oceans remained impassable.
 Eventually, people came to wonder what lay further away—across the oceans.
 The invention of seafaring boats allowed the ancient Austronesians to explore new lands and quite literally expanded humanity’s horizons.